3 Days in Vienna, City of Dreams

 Breakfast

 Find a nice place to get a good Viennese breakfast.
-The city has plenty of excellent restaurants so fill up that tummy because you are going to need the energy!
-Day 2 of this Vienna itinerary is packed with top places to visit in Austria’s capital.
+The city has plenty of excellent restaurants, so fill up that tummy because you are going to need the energy!
+We packed day 2 of this Vienna itinerary with top places to visit in Austria’s capital.

 Belvedere slot and Garden